Ageing Infrastructure Compromising SAP Performance

 Why Amazon Web Services

-Evaluating various on-premises and cloud options, CCI decided to move its mission-critical SAP platform to the Amazon Web Services (AWS) cloud after engaging with AWS Advanced Consulting Partner Lemongrass Consulting.
+Evaluating various on-premises and cloud options, CCI decided to move its mission-critical SAP platform to the Amazon Web Services (AWS) cloud after engaging with AWS Premier Consulting Partner Lemongrass Consulting.

 “We were aiming to improve SAP performance, build in more robust disaster recovery, and reduce our storage costs.
 We selected Lemongrass to help us achieve those goals,” said Levent Yildirmak, Technology Services Manager, Datacenter and Cloud.